Airy and Schr\"odinger-type equations on looping-edge graphs and applications: Introduction

 Since the deficiency indices of $(\mathcal H_0, D(\mathcal H_0))$ are equal to $2+N$, the extension theory of Krein and von Neumann provides a $(2+N)^2$-parameter family of self-adjoint extensions $(-\Delta_{ext}, D(-\Delta_{ext}))$ of $\mathcal{H}_0$ on $L^2(\mathcal{G})$, where the action of $-\Delta_{ext}$ is given by $-\Delta_{ext} = -\Delta$.
 Each member of this family defines a unitary dynamic for the linear evolution problem

-We point out that our approach, based on Krein spaces \cite{Schu2015}, demonstrates that every extension operator $(-\Delta_{ext},D(-\Delta_{ext}))$ can be characterized by the boundary conditions at the vertices $\nu = \pm L$, treating the point $-L$ as a terminal vertex through a relatively simple matrix process (see Theorems \ref{ref1}-\ref{ref2} below).
-At this level, our approach can be seen as a complement to the works of Exner \textit{et al.} \cite{Ex, ExS, ExSere}, which, to our knowledge, has not formally appeared in the literature on $\mathcal{G}$.
-Furthermore, in general, the extensions $(-\Delta_{ext},-D(\Delta_{ext}))$ do not necessarily satisfy continuity conditions at the boundary of $[-L, L]$. (see, for instance, Example \ref{deltaprimeexample} associated to $\delta'$- type interactions on looping-edge graphs and Example \ref{e9} below by considering $-L$ as a terminal vertex).
-Moreover, our approach to obtaining these extensions will be based on those associated with the Airy operator \eqref{0airy} which is the main focus of our study.
-Both extensions theories to be established can be seen as a first step for future studies on the existence and stability of soliton profiles for both NLS-\eqref{NLS} and KdV-\eqref{kdv3} models, for instance, on a looping-edge graph or on a $\mathcal T$-shaped graph, {\it i.e.}, a graph that consists of an internal edge that can be identified with $[-L, 0]$ and a finite amount of half-lines $[0, \infty)$ attached to a common vertex identified with $\nu=0$ (see Figure \ref{Fig2}).
+We point out that this approach, based on boundary systems \cite{Schu2015}, demonstrates that every extension operator $(-\Delta_{ext},D(-\Delta_{ext}))$ can be characterized by the boundary conditions at the vertices $\nu = \pm L$, treating the point $-L$ as a terminal vertex through a relatively simple matrix process (see Theorem~\ref{thm:SAext} below).
+At this level, this part of the work can be seen as a complement to the works of Exner \textit{et al.} \cite{Ex, ExS, ExSere}, which, to our knowledge, has not formally appeared in the literature on $\mathcal{G}$.
+Furthermore, in general, the extensions $(-\Delta_{ext}, D(-\Delta_{ext}))$ do not necessarily satisfy continuity conditions at the boundary of $[-L, L]$.
 In the case of looping-edge graphs, the extensions must ensure that the wave functions are continuous at least on the loop (i.e., $\phi(L) = \phi(-L)$).
-For example, in the study of electron motion in thin metallic "wires," it is required that the wave function remains continuous at the junction $\nu = L$.
+For example, in the study of electron motion in thin metallic ``wires,'' it is required that the wave function remains continuous at the junction $\nu = L$.
 These boundary conditions have a clear physical interpretation, representing the conservation of probability flow at the junction (see \cite{ExS}).

 This physical requirement can be formally expressed through the following family of self-adjoint operator extensions $(-\Delta, D_{Z, N})_{Z \in \mathbb{R}}$ for $(\mathcal{H}_0, D(\mathcal{H}_0))$ with